 We also had a piñata outside.
 I found a Hello Kitty one at Walmart.
 This is usually the kids’ favorite thing to do!

 I found the cutest idea for a cat cake on Project Nursery.
 I knew it was something that I could recreate pretty easily with basic cake decorating skills.

-I made two layers of round cake using boxed cake mix.
+I made two layers of round cake using a boxed cake mix.
 I whipped up a batch of buttercream frosting, and using the star tip, I piped stars over the entire cake.
 I made marshmallow fondant and created the ears, nose, eyes, and whiskers.